framps/raspiBackupDoc/en/src/error-messages.md

 *rsync* uses hardlinks to reduce backup time and space.
-Hardlinks are supported by ext3/ext4 filesystems, which are mounted locally or via NFS, are supported.
-SMB and SSHFS do not support hardlinks.
+Hardlinks are supported by ext3/ext4 filesystems, which are mounted locally or via NFS, SMB and SSHFS do not support hardlinks.

 Further actions:

-Either use a backup partition that supports hard links or use the tar or dd backup. the tar or dd backup.
+Either use a backup partition that supports hard links or use the tar or dd backup.
 Please note, however, that each backup is then a full backup and therefore requires more time and space.